The 5 best VPNs:

 Number of servers: 700 | Server locations: 60+ | IP addresses: 40000+ | Maximum devices supported: 5

 While many VPN providers try to stand out with their free plans and cheap commercial products, IPVanish talks more about service quality.
 It's "the world's fastest VPN" says the website, boasting 40,000+ shared IPs, 500+ VPN servers in 60+ countries, unlimited P2P traffic, five simultaneous connections, no log policy and more.

 The price is still going to be an issue for some – it is more expensive than the average VPN, but IPVanish's high speeds, choice of locations and excellent client are hard to beat.
 If you're after quality, take the plunge with this VPN, and if somehow you end up unhappy with the service there's a 7-day money-back guarantee.

-IPVanish has three service options available and it is, unsurprisingly, its 1-year subscription that wins the day.
-Note that you will be billed in USD and the price displayed on the right is the approximate Pound Sterling conversion at the time of publishing.
+IPVanish has three service options available and it is, unsurprisingly, its 1-year subscription that wins the day (note that you will be billed in US dollars).
 Other packages are available below: